 Results 1–10 of 14 for "Press Release"X related to "Irritable Bowel Syndrome: Psychosocial..."
-Refine Your Search Refine Your Search TopicTrauma (3)Children (2)Anger (1)Disability (1)Learning & memory (1) 7 more... [+] Military (1)Personality (1)Sleep (1)Socioeconomic status (1)Stress (1)Therapy (1)Women & men (1)Hide detailsDocument TypePress ReleaseXYear2013 (1)2012 (3)2011 (4)2010 (1)Author/ContributorBuckhalt, Joseph A. (1)Gurwitch, Robin (1)Zeiss, Antonette M. (1) Results 1–10 of 14 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.All Pain Is Not the Same: Psychologist Discusses Gender Differences in Chronic PainWomen experience chronic pain longer, more intensely and more often than men, according to a psychologist who works with both men and women dealing with diseases and conditions that leave them suffering.Press Release (August 2010)2.9/11 Anniversary May Create Worries in Some KidsRobin H. Gurwitch gives advice to parents and other caregivers on ways to help children deal with their emotions and the media coverage following a traumatic event.Press Release (August 2011)3.School Year Means Sleep Challenges for Kids of All AgesChildren who don’t get enough sleep are at risk of performing poorly at school.Press Release (August 2012)4.Gender and StressMen and women report different reactions to stress, both physically and mentally.
+Refine Your Search Refine Your Search TopicTrauma (4)Children (3)Therapy (3)Pain (2)Stress (2) 13 more... [+] Anger (1)Anxiety (1)Disability (1)Education (1)Learning & memory (1)Military (1)Natural disasters (1)Parenting (1)Personality (1)Sleep (1)Socioeconomic status (1)Suicide (1)Women & men (1)Hide detailsDocument TypePress ReleaseXYear2014 (1)2013 (3)2012 (3)2011 (6)2010 (1)Author/ContributorAnderson, Norman B. (1)Buckhalt, Joseph A. (1)Gurwitch, Robin (1)Vasquez, Melba J.T.
+(1)Zeiss, Antonette M. (1) Results 1–10 of 14 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.All Pain Is Not the Same: Psychologist Discusses Gender Differences in Chronic PainWomen experience chronic pain longer, more intensely and more often than men, according to a psychologist who works with both men and women dealing with diseases and conditions that leave them suffering.Press Release (August 2010)2.9/11 Anniversary May Create Worries in Some KidsRobin H. Gurwitch gives advice to parents and other caregivers on ways to help children deal with their emotions and the media coverage following a traumatic event.Press Release (August 2011)3.School Year Means Sleep Challenges for Kids of All AgesChildren who don’t get enough sleep are at risk of performing poorly at school.Press Release (August 2012)4.Gender and StressMen and women report different reactions to stress, both physically and mentally.
 They attempt to manage stress in very different ways and also perceive their ability to do so — and the things that stand in their way — in markedly different ways.Press Release (January 2012)5.Anger: How to Recognize and Deal with a Common EmotionDr.
-Howard Kassinove explains how people can recognize and avoid anger triggers and provides ways to deal with anger when it does occur.Press Release (May 2012)6.Bad Things Seem Even Worse If People Have to Live Through Them Again Prospect of repeating an experience can change how one remembers it, research says.Press Release (February 2011)7.Rehab for the Brain After Traumatic InjuriesFive questions and answers about traumatic brain injury.Press Release (April 2011)8.U.S.
-Regions Exhibit Distinct Personalities, Research RevealsAmericans with similar temperaments are so likely to live in the same areas that a map of the country can be divided into regions with distinct personalities.Press Release (October 2013)9.Veterans' Mental Health Care Emphasizes Recovery and Return to Full and Meaningful LivesVeterans Day offers an opportunity to illuminate how the science of psychology is helping service members adjust to life at home after the trauma of war.Press Release (November 2011) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 14 for "Press Release"X related to "Irritable Bowel Syndrome: Psychosocial..."
+Howard Kassinove explains how people can recognize and avoid anger triggers and provides ways to deal with anger when it does occur.Press Release (May 2012)6.Bad Things Seem Even Worse If People Have to Live Through Them Again Prospect of repeating an experience can change how one remembers it, research says.Press Release (February 2011)7.Veterans' Mental Health Care Emphasizes Recovery and Return to Full and Meaningful LivesVeterans Day offers an opportunity to illuminate how the science of psychology is helping service members adjust to life at home after the trauma of war.Press Release (November 2011)8.Rehab for the Brain After Traumatic InjuriesFive questions and answers about traumatic brain injury.Press Release (April 2011)9.U.S.
+Regions Exhibit Distinct Personalities, Research RevealsAmericans with similar temperaments are so likely to live in the same areas that a map of the country can be divided into regions with distinct personalities.Press Release (October 2013)10.APA Response to Time Magazine Online Q&A With Alan KazdinAPA President Melba J.T.
+Vasquez, PhD, authors a letter to the editor of Time magazine in response to their article, "Q&A: Yale Psychologist Calls for the End of Individual Psychotherapy"Press Release (September 2011) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 14 for "Press Release"X related to "Irritable Bowel Syndrome: Psychosocial..."